 Pat chicken dry and remove the skin if desired.
 Place chicken on a large plate or other flat surface and evenly coat chicken with the spice mixture.

 Heat oil in a large, 12-inch skillet or saute pan with high sides over medium-high heat.
 Add the chicken, skin side first, and cook until browned on all sides; 5-6 minutes per side.
 Transfer to a clean plate.

 Add onions and bell pepper to the skillet and season with a pinch or two of salt.
 Cook over medium heat until softened; 5-7 minutes.
 Add minced garlic and the rice and cook for an additional minute, until rice begins to turn a golden color and the garlic is fragrant.

-Meanwhile, combine 1 ¼ cups of water, chicken broth, tomato sauce and a teaspoon of caldo de tomat* in a medium bowl.
+Meanwhile, combine 1 ¼ cups of water, chicken broth, tomato sauce and a tablespoon of caldo de tomat* in a medium bowl.
 Pour into the skillet with the rice, stirring to make sure that all the rice is covered with the liquid.

 Nestle the chicken pieces in with the rice and bring to a boil.
 Add the peas, then reduce heat to low and cover.
 Cook until chicken is cooked through (registers 165 on an instant read digital thermometer), rice is tender and fluffy and most of the liquid is absorbed; about 30-35 minutes.

 Remove from heat and let stand, covered, for 10 minutes before serving.

 *If you do not have Caldo de Tomat on hand, add a teaspoon of salt.

 Let us know how it was by leaving a review or sharing on Instagram with the tag #yellowblissroad

 Kristin Maxwell is the creator and main recipe developer, writer, and photographer of Yellow Bliss Road.
 A self-taught cook and self-appointed foodie, she specializes in easy, flavorful and approachable recipes for any home cook.